changlinli/reinforcement-learning-alignment/presentation/conceptual-exercises/questions.md

 # Preliminaries

-For these questions, unless otherwise specified, we assume that $Q$ means the
-$Q$ function associated with the optimal policy.

-# Hypothetical RL situation

-You are training an AI agent to play a simple game.
-It needs to navigate a grid world that consists of a starting point (S), empty spaces, a goal square (G) with a reward, and a trap square (T) with a negative reward.
-Each square on the grid represents a state.
-The agent can move up, down, left, or right when possible.
-The transition reward for reaching the goal is +10, for falling into the trap is -10, and for any other step is -1 (to encourage the shortest path).
-We'll call this last reward the "per-step reward."
-A discount factor $\gamma$ of 0.9 is applied.

-The game ends immediately when the agent enters G or T.

-Let's assume that our grid looks like the following:
+Let's explore some basic RL concepts using a simple turn-based single player game.
+There is a board with five squares, laid out in four corners as shown below.

 ```
-S_T
-___
-__G
+  A
+B E C
+  D
 ```

-1. What is the immediate reward the agent receives when it is at `S` and moves one square down?
-2. What is the Q-value of an optimal policy when the agent starts at `S` and moves one square down?
-3. Again assuming we start at `S`, what is the path traced by one possible optimal policy before the game ends?
-4. Let's assume that we try to play around with the per-step reward and discount factor.
-Is there any combination of per-step reward and discount factor that causes an agent with an optimal policy to never enter the goal square?
-Is there any combination of per-step reward and discount factor that causes an agent with a optimal policy to try to enter the trap square?
-5. Let's say that a genie tells you that the Q-function of the optimal policy given a position and a move is calculated by taking the Manhattan distance between the new position and G after making the move and then adding 10 to that value.
-The genie is wrong.
-Can you come up with a violation of Bellman's Equation to demonstrate to the genie that he's wrong?
+Each corner has an item.
+That is squares A, B, C, and D each begin the game with an item on that square.
+We'll name the items after the square that it is on.
+So we have items A, B, C, and D.

+An agent starts at square E. It can (and must) make a move of left, right, up, or down.
+As soon as it makes a move, it collects the item at the square it moves to, if an item exists.
+At the end of every turn, the agent is returned to square E.

+Once an item has been collected, it disappears forever.
+So for example if an agent goes to square A twice, it collects item A the first time and then collects nothing the second the time.

+Every time an agent collects an item it receives a reward as follows:

++ When it collects item A it gets a reward of 10
++ When it collects item B it gets a reward of 5
++ When it collects item C it gets a reward of 1
++ When it collects item D it gets a reward of -10

+The game ends when item C is collected.
+Otherwise the game runs for a maximum of 10 turns.
+At the end of ten turns, even if item C has not been collected, the game ends.

+Every full run of the game is called an *episode*.
+So e.g. an episode can never consist of more than 10 actions in this game.
+A set of contiguous moves is called a *trajectory*.

+The strategy that an agent uses to determine what move it should make from a given state of the game is called the agent's *policy* and is often denoted by
+$\pi$.

+The total amount of reward the agent accrues over an episode is called the *return*.
+Return is also sometimes used to refer to the total reward an agent accrues after starting from a state part-way through a game.
+The maximum total reward an agent can accrue from state $s$ after taking action $a$ is called the
+$Q$-value of $s$ and $a$ and is denoted $Q(s, a)$.
+This means that in general
+$Q$ is a function from state-action pairs to real numbers.

+The policy that gives the highest return is called the optimal policy and reinforcement learning is all about finding the optimal policy.

+We sometimes also talk about the total reward an agent can accrue from some state $s$ after making an action $a$ if it follows a policy $\pi$ where $\pi$ may be suboptimal.
+In that case we often subscript $Q$ with $Q_\pi$ where
+$Q_\pi(s, a)$ denotes the total return when we follow policy $\pi$ after having performed action $a$ in state $s$.
+Note that to calculate this $Q$ value we only follow $\pi$ after performing $a$. $\pi$ may not have chosen to perform action
+$a$ from state $s$ if it was left to its own devices.

+*Exercise*:

+> Let's say we use the policy that goes left, then right, then left, then right,
+> etc. until the game ends after 10 turns.
+What is the return of a game if we
+> play according to this policy?
+Remember at the end of every move the agent is
+> returned to square E.

+*Exercise*:

+> Let's say we start from the state $s$ where items $A$ and $B$ have already
+> been taken and only items $C$ and $D$ remain.
+What is the $Q$-value of moving
+> left, i.e. moving into square $B$?

+*Exercise*:

+> What is an example of a policy that achieves the highest return possible?
+Are
+> there multiple such policies?
+If so which policies among these use the fewest
+> possible moves?
+Which policies use the most possible moves?

+For a variety of reasons, we often want to incentivize our agent to find policies that use the fewest possible moves.
+We can often achieve this by adding a constant penalty, i.e. negative reward, that the agent experiences on every move.

+*Exercise*:

+> Let's say that after every move the agent also accrues an additional -0.1
+> reward no matter what the move was.
+What is an example of a policy that was
+> optimal without this penalty but is no longer optimal with this penalty?

+We also can use a discount factor $\gamma$ to incentivize policies that achieve rewards more quickly.
+A discount factor means that when calculating the return or Q-value, we multiply every future reward by $\gamma$.
+This is cumulative, so that e.g. a reward achieved $n$ moves in the future is multipled by $\gamma ^n$.

+This is called a discount factor because $\gamma$ is usually less than $1$, which causes the agent to discount long-term future rewards in favor of near-term rewards.

+*Exercise*:

+> Let's return to the policy that goes left, then right, then left, then right,
+> etc. Let's assume we do *not* have the constant -0.1 per-move penalty.
+Instead
+> we have a discount factor $\gamma$ of 0.9.
+What is the return of a game if we
+> play according to this policy?

+Having a discount factor and a constant per-move penalty can often achieve similar aims, since practically speaking they often both incentivizing policies that minimize the number of total moves, but they in fact do subtly different things and so are usually used in conjunction with one another.

+*Exercise*:

+> What is an example of a policy in this game that is optimal with a discount
+> factor of 0.9 but without a -0.1 per-move penalty which is no longer optimal
+> if we remove the discount factor but reintroduce the -0.1 per-move penalty?

+A poorly specified reward function is one major source of problems in reinforcement learning, since it can lead to optimal policies that are not what we actually wanted.
+As you likely found in the exercises, if we forget to specify a per-move penalty, we can end up with an agent that learns to just dilly-dally all day among empty squares.

+But we haven't yet actually discussed how to train an RL agent, which brings us to...

+# Pen-and-paper Q-learning

+Now that we've explored some of the fundamental concepts of an RL setting, let's actually train a model using RL.
+We'll use Q-learning here because it was one of the early famous breakout hit of the deep learning revolution where deep neural nets were used to train agents using Q-learning.

-We will train an agent using RL techniques via pen and paper to get a better intuition for what role Bellman's equation plays in Q-learning.
+However, we will first train an agent using RL techniques via pen and paper to get a better intuition for what role Bellman's equation plays in Q-learning.
+Once we have this intuition, it is easier to see what role neural nets play.

-To make this feasible, we will start with an extremely simple game.
+To make this feasible, we will start with an extremely simple game, even simpler than the previous game.
 We have a board with three cells laid side-by-side.
 They are respectively cells `A`, `B`, and `C`.
 The agent starts at a random cell at the beginning of the game and can take turns deciding whether to go left or right.
-No matter where you start, the objective of the game is to move to the right side of the board.
+No matter where you start, the objective of the game is to move to the right side of the board, i.e. to get to the right-hand side of cell `C`.

 This results in the following outcomes: